 Currently our archives are not accessible for research due to archiving.
-However, you can still visit us our archives by booking a tour to still enjoy its history and capacity.
+However, you can still visit us our archive by booking a tour to still enjoy its history and capacity by contacting [email protected] for a tour.
+You can also visit and contribute to our online Digital Archive.

-The Black Archives contains the following books collections and archives
+The Black Archives contains the following book collections:

-The Black Archives contains the following books collections and archives
+The Black Archives contains the following book collections:

 - The Heilbron Collection